 Excerpt from the statement by the Board of Directors:

 The Bank of Russia will continue to monitor inflation risks and the downside risks to economic growth.
-In making monetary policy decisions the Bank of Russia will be guided by the inflation objectives and economic growth prospects.
+In making monetary policy decisions the Bank of Russia will be guided by the inflation goals and economic growth prospects.